telerik/ajax-docs/controls/panelbar/troubleshooting/click-on-expand-handle-does-not-fire-server-side-itemclick-event.md

 ---
 title: Click on Expand Handle Does Not Fire Server-Side ItemClick Event
-page_title: Click on Expand Handle Does Not Fire Server-Side ItemClick Event | UI for ASP.NET AJAX Documentation
+page_title: Click on Expand Handle Does Not Fire Server-Side ItemClick Event | RadPanelBar for ASP.NET AJAX Documentation
 description: Click on Expand Handle Does Not Fire Server-Side ItemClick Event
 slug: panelbar/troubleshooting/click-on-expand-handle-does-not-fire-server-side-itemclick-event
 tags: click,on,expand,handle,does,not,fire,server-side,itemclick,event